Essential info if you’re thinking of visiting Japan - check out these insider tips

 Sasaguri is just 20 minutes by train from Fukuoka city but a world away.
 There are thick cedar forests and a pilgrimage circuit of 88 Buddhist temples.
 This is a miniature version (50KM) of the more strenuous 88 temple Shikoku Pilgrimage.
 You can follow our route description and photos if you want to enjoy a half-day walk through the forests of Sasaguri.
 We also run a yoga retreat in the peaceful surroundings of Sasaguri.
 The most famous and photogenic inhabitant of Sasaguri is the reclining Buddha of Nanzoin Temple.
 He’s utterly serene and the largest bronze Buddha in the world.

 Not much happening here but we live here and we love it!
 The only thing of note is the Kaho Theater.
 It’s a fine example of a traditional kabuki theater of which very few remain in Japan.
 We were lucky enough to see a Kabuki performance here and it was utterly enchanting.
 Performances are held just once a year (or even less often!) so we felt privileged to get the opportunity.
-I also feel privileged being able to take my morning walk around rice fields instead of traffic-filled streets.
+I also feel privileged taking my morning walk around rice fields instead of traffic-filled streets.

 If you want to skip Fukuoka, you can fly into Oita Airport from other parts of Japan.
 If you arrive by train from Fukuoka (2 hours) there is a wonderful Showa-era onsen just 2-minutes walk from Oita Station.
 Also within walking distance of Oita Station is Ōita Prefectural Art Museum (OPAM).
 OPAM is most well-known for its wonderful building design.
+Other than this, you may prefer to skip Oita city and head to the countryside.

 We love Beppu.
-It’s just 90 minutes drive from our place so we visit often.
+It’s just 90 minutes drive from our house so we visit often.
 We visit for the onsen (natural hot-spring baths) and the seafood.
 There are almost 3,000 hot springs gushing water around town so you’ll surely find one you like.
 We have bathed in simple hot spring baths that cost just ¥100 (less than a dollar) but you can find luxurious ones too.
 Beppu is also a good choice to find clean but relatively inexpensive accommodation.
 The Hells of Beppu are its most famous tourist attraction.
 The Hells (jigoku) are eight different bubbling, boiling pools of various colours.
 They are too hot to bathe but fun, unique and photogenic.

 Beppu Hells Pro Tips: Kamado Jigoku is the most fun; Chinoike Jigoku (Blood Pond Hell) is the most colourful; animal lovers may want to avoid Oniyama Jigoku (Crocodile Hell)

+You can also take a boat from Beppu to visit an early morning fisherman’s market.
 In addition to stuffing yourself with fresh, tasty and inexpensive seafood in Beppu, don’t forget to have your ‘onsen egg’ and (our favourite) onsen steamed pudding.
-You can also take a boat from Beppu to visit an early morning fisherman’s market.

 Yufuin is another very famous onsen resort in Oita.
 It’s in a prettier rural setting than Beppu and is more famous for beef than seafood.
 Accommodation in Yufuin is mostly ryokan (traditional Japanese inns) and so more expensive than Beppu.
 From Hakata Station in Fukuoka you can reach Yufuin in 2 hours on the stylish Yufuin no Mori train.